 - ADSL: the standard broadband in France, with speeds of up to 20 Mbit/s.
 ADSL will definitely be enough for the average internet consumer, and will give you standard television quality.

-- Satellite: this will be your last resort solution if you aren't eligible to fibre or ADSL.
+- Satellite: this will be one of your last resorts solution if you aren't eligible to fibre or ADSL.
 It may be your only option if you live in a remote area.

 Zones dégroupées vs zones non-dégroupées

 Another thing to note is that your access to the internet will also be determined by what zone you are in - either a "zone dégroupée" (unbundled zones) or a "zone non-dégroupée" (bundled zones).